Tutorials

 Scenario

 A landlord/property manager has created a chatbot to manage new tenant applications and schedule apartment showings.
 While the chatbot performs sufficiently well at its primary function, it exposes the landlord to the risk of fair housing law violations.
-In order to mediate this risk, we will set up a Policy Rules Guardrail to detect and flag such violations.
-This guardrail will focus on Section 8 compliance; in a real application several complimentary guardrails may function together, verifying different aspects of the same overall policy.
+In order to mitigate this risk, we will set up a Policy Rules Guardrail to detect and flag such violations.
+This guardrail will focus on Section 8 compliance; in a real application several complementary guardrails may function together, verifying different aspects of the same overall policy.
 For example, Section 8 compliance addresses financial inequality, but does not directly address other types of discrimination also outlined in different states' fair housing laws; these might be implemented as complementary guardrails.

 Guardrail Inputs